Niğde

-Niğde ([ni:de]; Νίγδη; Hittite: Nahita, Naxita) is a city and the capital of Niğde Province in the Central Anatolia region of Turkey at an elevation of 1,299 m.
-In 2017 the city population was 141,010 people.
+Niğde ([ni:de]; Νίγδη; Hittite: Nahita, Naxita) is a city and is located in the Central Anatolia region of Turkey.
+It is the seat of Niğde Province and Niğde District.
+Its population is 170,511 (2022).
+It lies at an elevation of 1276 m.

 The city is small with plenty of green space and gardens around the houses.
 Its people generally tend to be religious and conservative.

 Medieval monuments are scattered about the centre of the town, especially around the market place.

 The nearest airport is Nevşehir Kapadokya Airport (NAV) which is 90.6 km (50.6 miles) away.